 Thank you for considering leaving a bequest to Tuberous Sclerosis Australia in your will.

-Leaving a bequest is wonderful way to leave a lasting legacy, making a difference to the lives of families affected by Tuberous Sclerosis for generations to come.
+Leaving a bequest is wonderful way to leave a lasting legacy, making a difference to the lives of families affected by TSC for generations to come.

-Your generosity in leaving a bequest would ensure our support and information services can continue well into the future.
+Your generosity in leaving a bequest will ensure our support and information services can continue well into the future.

 What is a bequest?

 A bequest is an instruction you make in your will, directing that some or all of your estate be gifted to a charity or particular cause.
 It can be in the form of money, property, shares and debentures, works of art, or other valuables.
 You don’t have to be wealthy to make a bequest – whatever you choose to give will make a difference in the lives of individuals facing the challenges of life with TSC.

 Estate planning is about ensuring that for now and in the future, the value of your assets are maximised and will be directed to the people and causes dear to you.
 A trusted legal or financial advisor can help develop a plan for your current situation but also for the realisation of your estate.

 Your legal or financial advisor can help determine:

 - the appropriate gift level for each beneficiary;

 - the type of gift to make;